jla4t/pomodoro-app/README.md

     Countdown timer with adjustable duration
     Start and reset buttons for controlling the timer Timer shown to visualize the time remaining
-    Option to customize the application settings, such as the timer durations and sound notifications
+    Option to customize the application settings, such as the timer durations

 Requirements